- Remembering the War of 1812

 President James Madison moved first against Spanish West Florida.
 In 1810 he instructed his agents to encourage American residents living near Baton Rouge to rebel against Spanish authority, form a provisional government, and request annexation by the United States.
 The resident Americans carried out the plan, capturing a small Spanish fort at Baton Rouge – and killing two soldiers and wounding three in the process – then proclaiming the independent “Republic of West Florida” and requesting annexation by the United States along with protection from any Spanish counterattack.
 Two days after hearing news of the insurrection, President Madison ordered the governor of Louisiana to station troops in the area.
 On October 27, 1810, he issued a formal proclamation taking possession of West Florida (from the Perdido River to the Mississippi River) on behalf of the United States.
 Spanish forces nevertheless remained at Fort Mobile until April 1813, when they evacuated to Pensacola.

 Gen. Mathews and Col. McKee arrived at St. Marys, Georgia, just north of the Florida border, on February 25, 1811.
 By March 1812, Matthews had recruited about 125 men, mostly from Georgia, along with a handful of residents of Spanish East Florida.
 Mathews was ready to launch an attack on fortified St. Augustine, but the detachment of U.S. Army troops at St. Marys had received no orders to attack; hence, Major Jacint Laval refused to allow his troops to accompany Mathews.
 After a bitter argument, Mathews settled on taking possession of Fernandina, a largely defenseless town.
 Laval relented to some degree by allowing nine American gunboats to be used.
-The plan was carried out on March 16, and the residents of Fernandina were sufficiently intimidated by the sight of the gunboats to surrender the town without a fight.
+The plan was carried out on March 16.
+The residents of Fernandina were sufficiently intimidated by the sight of the gunboats to surrender the town without a fight.

 On June 18, 1812, the U.S. formally declared war on Great Britain.
 One day later, Democratic Republican “war hawks” in Congress introduced a bill to formally authorize U.S. military occupation of East and West Florida.
 The bill passed easily in the House, 70-48, but it was unexpectedly defeated in the Senate.
 According to the historian James G. Cusiak: